-The objective of the SOS WATER project is to researching sustainable and energy-efficient technological solutions to develop efficient water management and treatment strategies for the agricultural sector..
-All this will make it possible to guaranteeing the quality and quantity of water resources, as well as adapting and preparing the Spanish agricultural sector to combat the progressive scarcity of conventional water resources and the effects of climate change..
+The objective of the SOS AGUA project is to research sustainable and energy-efficient technological solutions to develop strategies for the efficient management and treatment of water resources for the agricultural sector.
+This will guarantee the quality and quantity of water resources, as well as adapting and preparing the Spanish agricultural sector to combat the progressive shortage of conventional water resources and the effects of climate change.

 Who are the members of the SOS AGUA XXI consortium?

 The SOS-AGUA-XXI project consortium is made up of Sacyr WaterThe project leader (water treatment specialist, international benchmark in the use and management of desalinated and purified water for agriculture), Valoriza Environment (also part of the Sacyr group, dedicated to the management of green spaces and plant species, waste and sludge management and treatment, among other activities), Bosonit (specialising in new technologies, use of Big DataIoT, IoT, AI, etc.), Tepro (dedicated to agricultural consultancy, integrated farm management and agricultural production), Regenerate (specialising in energy efficiency and renewable energy solutions), Aeromedia (specialising in the development and use of drones for environmental management), föra forest technologies (specialising in remote data analysis applied to the agroforestry sector) and Aqua Advise (specialising in water treatment consultancy and the development and promotion of new technologies and processes).